We Mean Green Fund

 In an effort to bring awareness to litter and other pollutants, and its impact on our water resources, UNT We Mean Green Fund has started a competition to create a work of art on our sidewalks that brings attention to our storm drains.
 UNT Students can submit designs and win a $250 cash prize if their design is chosen for installation at one of the 3 designated locations.
 Art will be installed for Earth Day 2017!

 The textile industry has profound impact on the environment.
-In an effort to lessen our contribution, the We Mean Green Fund has purchase organic cotton t-shirts to be given away at large events hosted by the Student Activities Office.
-The WMGF has given away thousands of sustainable shirts at Mean Green Fling, Homecoming, EarthFest, and Tailgate Recycling, as just part of its effort to be sustainable at campus events.
+In an effort to lessen UNT's footprint, the Student Activities Office earned funding to purchase organic cotton t-shirts to be given away at large events .

 In 2016 a UNT student led a proposal to create a recycling competition at football tailgates to bring awareness to the importance of recycling and inspire some friendly competition.
 The competition collected over 230 pounds of recyclables, and awarded the championship trophy and catered tailgate to Phi Kappa Sigma for recycling more than anyone else!